The best Oregon Coast Towns to visit

 The best Oregon Coast towns to keep you busy

 Summary (North to South): Astoria, Seaside, Newport, Florence.

-Astoria offers a cohesive downtown for exploring, including the river walk and curios shops on the deco-lined main drag of town.
+Astoria offers a cohesive downtown for exploring, including the river walk and curios shops on the deco-lined main drag.
 Not to mention the Astoria Column perched high on a hill overlooking the mouth of the Columbia River.
 Buy balsa wood airplanes at the tiny gift shop and have a contest throwing them over the sweeping lawn.

 Seaside is another community packed with things to do — including an Atlantic City-like avenue with skeeball, bumper cars, and all kinds of buggy and bike rentals.
-There are zipline adventures and surfing options, as well as hiking Tillamook Head or experiencing the aquarium.
+There are zipline adventures, surfing options, and hiking Tillamook Head or experiencing the aquarium.